 Hoi An Street Food Tour – Our Self-Guided Itinerary for Street Food Lovers

 A Hoi An street food tour is essential when you visit the UNESCO World Heritage listed town in Central Vietnam.
-You just need to decide whether you’re going to sign up for a guided Hoi An street food tour or embark on your own culinary adventure using our street food walking tour.
+You just need to decide whether you’re going to embark on your own culinary adventure and do our self-guided Hoi An street food tour itinerary or sign up for a guided street food walk.

 The Central Vietnam town of Hoi An is one of Asia’s great street food destinations, so you’ve no choice but to do a Hoi An street food tour.
 For those who aren’t fans of an escorted culinary walk, we’ve created a self-guided itinerary for what we believe is the ultimate Hoi An street food tour.